SwampThingTom/AoC2022/02-RockPaperScissors/README.md

 scripts/runc64 RockPaperScissors
 ```

-That will use Acme to assemble the source, convert it to a d64 file, and open VICE to run it.
+That will use Acme to assemble the source, convert the resulting object code to a d64 file, and open it in VICE to run it.

 If you want to use your own input file, download it to a file named "input.txt" and then type: